View Document Text

 of the same security, the prices and amounts are allocated in accordance with

-procedures believed to be appropriate for each Client.
+procedures deemed appropriate for each Client.

 Adviser will aggregate transactions only if it believes that aggregation is in the best